Anastasia-at/Anastasia-at/README.md

 **2019 - Present**<br>
 Position: Account/Financial Manager <br>
-My duties mainly include direct handling of payments and refunds, as well as in communication with suppliers and key customers on financial matters.<br>
+My duties mainly include direct handling of payments and refunds, as well as communication with suppliers and key customers on financial matters.<br>

 Also my tasks are:
 - to analyze incoming payments to minimize the risk of receiving fraudulent transactions with future improvement suggestions, reporting;